It felt out. Felt with the antennae of its mind. It needed something… No. It needed someone. Where? When?

 “Close the door behind you,” she said to Dylan.
 “I need a nap.”

 June had photocopied all of her information sheets, devised her lesson plans and contacted all the schools that were sending students to the opening.
 All was well.
 Elsewhere, the Park was a fury of activity as cooks, engineers, electricians, IT people, plumbers and decorators tried to make everything ready for the big day.
 She alone in all the vast building was done, finished, ready.

-June decided to make best use of the time – and that meant trilobites!
-She made her way to the Park's touch pool, where some of the more robust and less bitey arthropods swam in shallow waters so children could pet them.
+So she decided to make best use of the time – and that meant trilobites!
+She made her way to the Park’s touch pool, where some of the more robust and less bitey arthropods swam in shallow waters so children could pet them.